philipswan/TetheredRing/README.md

 npm run dev-sync
 ```

-(Note: at the moment there's a problem with this script.
-So instead, you'll have to enter the following commands...
+(Note: If you encounter a problem using the dev-sync script, an alternate method of downoading the texture files is to use the following commands...
 ```
 cd textures
 wget https://www.project-atlantis.com/wp-content/threejs-simulation/textures/bluemarble_16384.png -outfile bluemarble_16384.png